PaddlePaddle/PaddleDetection/configs/dota/README_en.md

 Then convert the annotation result into coco annotation format, where each `bbox` is in the format of `[x_center, y_center, width, height, angle]`, where the Angle is expressed in radians.

 Reference [spinal disk data set](https://aistudio.baidu.com/aistudio/datasetdetail/85885), we will data set is divided into training set (230), the test set (57), data address is: [spine_coco](https://paddledet.bj.bcebos.com/data/spine_coco.tar).
-The data set has a small number of images, which can be used to train the S2A Net model quickly.
+The data set has a small number of images, which can be used to train the S2ANet model quickly.

 ## Start Training